Fitness Equipment Reviews

 If you’re a fan of the iconic brand’s bicycles, then you’re going to love their elliptical machine.

-The Schwinn 470 has 29 workout programs in total to choose from, 12 of which are profile, 9 let you control your heart rate, 4 are custom, and 2 are fitness tests.
+The Schwinn 470 has 29 workout programs in total to choose from, 12 of which are profile-based, 9 let you control your heart rate, 4 are custom, and 2 are fitness tests.

 Follow the program of your choosing on the DualTrack blue backlit LCD system.

-For the data-philes out there, you can transfer your workout data to a range of apps via Bluetooth, including RunSocial, MapMyRunRide, Apple Health, UA, MyFitnessPal, GoogleFit, and the Schwinn Trainer App.
+For the techies out there, you can transfer your workout data to a range of apps via Bluetooth, including RunSocial, MapMyRunRide, Apple Health, UA, MyFitnessPal, GoogleFit, and the Schwinn Trainer App.

 A particularly exceptional feature is the Mixed Reality Training.

-This elliptical also uses a unique 20-inch “Precision Path” foot motion technology, which simulates a natural running motion to ensure that movement is smooth on your joints.
+This elliptical also uses a unique 20-inch “Precision Path” foot motion technology, simulating a natural running motion to ensure smooth movement on your joints.

 Vary the level of intensity with 25 different levels of resistance, or take your workout up a notch by using the 10° motorized adjustable ramp to control the incline.